MrGallo/CCC-Java-Solutions/README.md

 # CCC Java Solutions

+## General Knowledge Requirements
+To be successful in this competition, you need to acquire some programming skills that may extend further than the standard curriculum.
+The CCC Problems are quite the challenge.
+You will need to practice often.
+Although smaller in scope, the problems on [Codingbat.com](http://codingbat.com/java) can be a great preperation for the type of problems you will encounter.
+Required learning:
+- Every question will have you take String input and parse it to an integer.
+  - You will get strings like "1 3 5 3 5" and will need to turn it into an integer array.
+  - Learn:
+    - `Integer.parseInt()`
+    - `String.split()`
+- Working with more advanced Objects:
+  - Maps (Codingbat [Map-1](http://codingbat.com/java/Map-1), [Map-2](http://codingbat.com/java/Map-2)), Lists, ArrayLists
+- Learn to use streams.
+[Codingbat Functional-1](http://codingbat.com/java/Functional-1), [COdingbat Functional-2](http://codingbat.com/java/Functional-2)
+  - lambdas, `Array.stream()`, `.map()`, `.filter()`, `.collect()` (Advanced)

 ## IntelliJ Workflow
 I'll share with you the best way (I have though of so far) for working through the CCC problems in IntelliJ.